lehinevych/MediaWikiAPI/docs/source/index.rst

 	>>>    print("Got page error, skipping")

-The library can be used for other Mediawiki installs and sites except Wikipedia which onwer the same API.
+The library can be used for other Mediawiki installs and sites with the same API.

 	>>> import mediawikiapi
 	>>> mediawiki = mediawikiapi.MediaWikiAPI(config=Config(mediawiki_url="https://{}.wiktionary.org/w/api.php"))